MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

      // check authAccessToken not empty
     ```

-    If the token is empty, or if you selected the *auth on demand* option, then you may construct an OAuthCard for Cortana to request a sign-in.
+    If the token is empty, or if you selected the *auth on demand* option, then you may construct an OAuthCard for Cortana to request a sign-in.  _Do not send an OAuth card if you've enabled authentication on invocation._

+    >[!NOTE]
+    > You should check for an auth token first, and if there is one present, do not send a new card.
+Cortana will _skip_
+    > any subsequent OAuth login if a token is aleady present.
+And, as Cortana doesn't not support OAuth logout at
+    > this time, you can clear any cached token by disconnecting the skill from the Cortana Notebook.

     **Example:** Request a sign-in with an OAuthCard for Cortana using C#.